 How to Write a Letter of Recommendation for a Co-Worker

-A lukewarm recommendation won't help their cause, nor will any praise that's less than 100 percent genuine.
+A lukewarm recommendation won't help their cause, nor will any praise that's less than 100% genuine.

-Sometimes, your co-worker will need a general letter of recommendation, in which case, "To Whom It May Concern" is a fine salutation.
+Sometimes, your co-worker will need a general letter of recommendation, in which case, "To Whom It May Concern" may work fine.
 For personal letters of recommendation, however, the more precise you can be about the addressee, the better.

 What to Include in Your Letter of Recommendation

 Accurate Information: No lies, no tall tales, no cases of mistaken identity.
 It is why it's important to have that conversation with your co-worker before you write the letter.
 You might remember that he spearheaded a project that boosted sales 10%, but in fact, that was his cubicle-mate.
 Make sure you get the details right.

 Along these lines, it's also important to know exactly when you worked with this person and to make certain that you agree on dates and times.

 A mismatch, however, innocent, might lead a recruiter to think that one of you is lying or that you don't really recall your time with your colleague all that well and might be a less-than-reliable narrator.